 Easy Substitutions for a Personal Touch

 One of the best things about banana oatmeal cookies is how easy they are to customise.
-If you’re feeling adventurous, swap the vanilla extract for a splash of rum essence to give the cookies a rich, festive aroma.
+You can swap the vanilla extract for a splash of rum essence to give the cookies a rich, festive aroma.
 You can stir in a handful of chopped nuts like pecans or peanuts for a bit of crunch.
-Chocolate lovers, you’re in luck—milk or dark chocolate chips make a wonderful addition too!
+Chocolate lovers thats for you —milk or dark chocolate chips make a wonderful addition too!
 The base recipe is forgiving, so you can really make it your own.

 These banana oatmeal cookies are so versatile when it comes to serving.
 They pair wonderfully with a glass of cold milk, a cup of coffee, or even a tangy kefir drink for breakfast.
 I often pack a few into a container for movie night snacks, where they’re a much healthier alternative to the usual popcorn or sweets.
 They also make a great addition to picnic baskets, and they’re perfect for school or office lunches.
 Warm a few up and serve with a dollop of Greek yoghurt and a drizzle of honey for a more indulgent treat.